 Pop-Up Buoy Recovery System

-The buoy subassembly is configured with a syntactic flotation collar, an electropolished 316 stainless steel frame, and 75 meters of 1/4″ synthetic line.
+The buoy is outfitted with an electropolished 316 stainless steel frame.
+The canister holds 75 meters of 1/4″ synthetic line.
 (Other line lengths are available upon request.)
-The recovery buoy is made from high-strength DeepTec® solid syntactic foam that is rated to 500 meters of depth.
+The recovery buoy is made from high-strength DeepTec® solid syntactic foam.
 The foam is finished with an abrasion-resistant, polyurethane elastomer coating.

 The canister subassembly is made from PVC and 316SS plate.
 It has a rugged design and has attachment features to permit various mounting configurations, including easy mounting to our BTM-AL50 tripod bottom mounts.
-The standard recovery system is designed to work with both the legacy Teledyne Benthos 875 shallow water release, as well as the new R500 series release.
+Our standard recovery systems are designed to work with Benthos, EdgeTech and Sonardyne products shown below.
 We also offer custom recovery systems.

 Spotlight article on DeepWater Buoyancy’s frame designs for ADCP buoys.

 DeepWater Buoyancy collaborated with Maine Marine Composites on a technical paper regarding a unique design approach for a subsea ADCP mooring.